Superioz/SimpleGameOfLife/README.md

 3. Every cell with 3 or 2 living neighbours stays alive.

 ### Additional rules:
 1. Every cell ages with every day.
-The cell dies, if it's too old.
+The cell dies, when it's too old.
-2. When it's day 180 a new year begin and new cells come to "celebrate the new year"
+2. At day 180 a new year begins and new cells come to "celebrate the new year"

 >For more informations go to http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life